simplyluke/cs373-blog/_posts/2018-05-06-final-entry.md

 ## If you could change one thing about the course, what would it be?

 I think the biggest improvement to the experience of the course would be tailoring the lectures to be a little more closely related to the technologies being used in the projects.

+Overall I really enjoyed this class and found it to be one of the most useful courses I've taken in my time here at UT - I'm hoping to find other upper division classes that are similar in terms of the amount I can learn in a semester before I graduate and would recommend the class to anyone looking to go into the tech industry as a software engineer.